 Fixed Date Conformity Provisions

 Since 1972, Virginia has conformed to federal income tax law.
 Whenever federal income tax law changed, the changes automatically affected Virginia income taxes, unless otherwise exempt.
 Beginning in 2002, each session of the Virginia General Assembly has fixed a date of conformity with the Internal Revenue Code.
-The 2013 General Assembly extended the date of conformity from December 31, 2011, to January 2, 2013.
-This advancement extends conformity to the temporary enhancements to the federal earned income tax credit (“EITC”) to Taxable Year 2012, and allows Virginia to conform to the federal American Taxpayer Relief Act of 2012 for Taxable Year 2012.
-Tax Bulletin 13-3 provides taxpayers with directions on how to reconcile this legislation with their 2012 Virginia income tax returns.
+Under emergency legislation (House Bill 1044; Chapter 1 of the 2015 Acts of Assembly) passed by the 2015 General Assembly and signed by Governor McAuliffe on February 16, 2015, Virginia's conformity to the terms of the Internal Revenue Code will advance from January 2, 2013 to December 31, 2014.
+Tax Bulletin 15-1 provides taxpayers with directions on how to reconcile this legislation and Virginia's January 2, 2013 date of conformity to the Internal Revenue Code with their 2014 Virginia income tax returns.